Dan enjoys writing about the origins of the most popular holidays from around the world.

-Black Friday, as the day is known, is an unofficial holiday in the U.S.; the Friday following Thanksgiving day.
+Black Friday, as the day is known, is an unofficial holiday in the U.S.; it's the Friday following Thanksgiving Day.
 It is historically the first shopping day of the Christmas season.

 But how did the day come to be called Black Friday, and how has it changed over the years?

-The connotation, however, that Black Friday was Trouble with a capital T was cause for concern for the merchants profiting from it and in the 1980s they began to circulate the story that the name came about because it was the first day of the year that most businesses were in the black; the first profit of the year.
-This has almost no truth to it as most companies earn a profit each quarter as seen in their SEC filings, but it made a good story to counteract the negativism of large crowds causing trouble.
+The connotation, however, that Black Friday was Trouble with a capital T was cause for concern for the merchants profiting from it.
+In the 1980s, they began to circulate the story that the name came about because it was the first day of the year that most businesses were "in the black"—meaning the first profit of the year.
+This has almost no truth to it, as most companies earn a profit each quarter as seen in their SEC filings, but it made a good story to counteract the negativism of large crowds causing trouble.

 Black Friday Violence

-In 2010 A Toys 'R' Us woman was arrested for threatening to shoot other people waiting in line.
-Another man was arrested with a handgun, two knives and a pepper spray grenade.
+In 2010, A Toys 'R' Us customer was arrested for threatening to shoot other people waiting in line.
+Another man was arrested with a handgun, two knives, and a pepper spray grenade.
 In Buffalo, a man was trampled when the doors opened at a Target store, reminiscent of the scene at the Wal-Mart 2 years earlier.